 Microsoft released Windows 3.0 in May 1900 offering better icons, performance and advanced graphics with 16 colors designed for Intel 386 processors.
 Its popularity grew by manifolds following the release of SDK that helped software developers focus more on writing and less on writing device drivers.
 With Windows 3.0 Microsoft completely rewrote the application development environment.
-The OS included Program Manager, File Manager and Print Manager and games, remember Solitare, a complete time waster??
+The OS included Program Manager, File Manager, Print Manager and games, remember Solitare, a complete time-waster??

 Q: What does SDK stand for?

 SDK refers to a set of tools that allows for the creation of applications for certain software.

 A major release of the Microsoft Windows operating system that caused Apple’s Market share to decline or shrink was Windows 95.
 Windows 95 as the name suggests was released in 1995 represented a significant advance over its precursor, Windows 3.1.
 By the way, this was also the time when the first version of Microsoft’s proprietary browser – Internet Explorer 1 was rolled out in August 1995 to catch up the Internet wave.

 Described as an operating system that “Works Better & Plays Better, ‘Windows 98’ offered support for a number of new technologies, including FAT32, AGP, MMX, USB, DVD, and ACPI.
 Also, it was the first OS to include a tool called Windows Update.
 The tool alerted the customers when software updates became available for their computers.

 Q: Which was the last version based on MS-DOS application?

 Windows 98 indeed, was the last version based on MS?DOS.